dannnnng/QLearningwithSparseReward/README.md

 - `UCB-H`
 - `ε-greedy`

-The current experiment-level `Proposed` settings are:
+The current `Proposed` settings are:

 1. Experiment `a`
    - no reward shaping